1. Previous: Chapter 1

 Error

-Since we’re using positional arguments, we actually ended up omitting time instead of distance.
+Since we’re using a positional argument, we actually ended up omitting time instead of distance.
+In other words, we wanted to assign 8.27 to the time parameter.

 We wanted 8.27 to be assigned to time. fun speed (distance: Double = 42.195 , time: Double) = distance / time val walkingSpeed = speed ( 8.27 )

-But we actually assigned 8.27 to the distance parameter, because 8.27 is the first argument, and distance is the first parameter:
+But we actually assigned 8.27 to the distance parameter, because 8.27 is the first argument, and distance is the first parameter.

 We actually assigned 8.27 to distance. fun speed (distance: Double = 42.195 , time: Double) = distance / time val walkingSpeed = speed ( 8.27 )

-To tell Kotlin that we’re sending the time instead, we simply use named arguments, like this:
+To tell Kotlin that we’re sending the time instead, we simply use named arguments, like this.

 val walkingSpeed = speed(time = 8.27)